swiftlang/swift-evolution/proposals/0371-isolated-synchronous-deinit.md

 This ensures maximum possible compatibility with Objective-C, but comes with some runtime cost.

-For isolated synchronous `deinit`, this cost increases, but not much.
-For each class in the hierarchy `swift_task_deinitOnExecutor()` will be called, but slow math can be taken only for the most derived class.
+For isolated synchronous `deinit`, this cost increases.
+For each class in the hierarchy `swift_task_deinitOnExecutor()` will be called, but slow path can be taken only for the most derived class.
+Other classes in the hierarchy would be doing redundant actor checks.
+To avoid this, isolated deinit bypasses Objective-C runtime when calling isolated `deinit` of Swift base classes, and calls `__isolated_deallocating_deinit` directly.

-But for asynchronous `deinit`, cost of calling `[super dealloc]` becomes unacceptable.
-Every call to `[super dealloc]` would be creating new task.

-To avoid this, async deinit bypasses Objective-C runtime when calling isolated or async `deinit` of Swift base classes, and calls `__isolated_deallocating_deinit` directly.
 Compatibility with Objective-C is preserved only on Swift<->Objective-C boundary in either direction.

 This is still sufficient to create ObjC subclasses in runtime, as KVO does.
 Or swizzle `dealloc` of the most derived class of an instance.
 But swizzling `dealloc` of intermediate Swift classes might not work as expected.

-Since asynchronous `deinit` introduces a precedent for loosening Objective-C compatibility, isolated synchronous `deinit` also makes use of it, bypassing Objective-C runtime and executor checks for performance.

 ### Isolated synchronous deinit of default actors